TestGorilla LogoTestGorilla Logo

 Yes and no.

-That said, the technical term “IQ” (short for Intelligence Quotient) specifically refers to your score on a cognitive ability test relative to the average population in a given country.
+That said, the technical term “IQ” (short for Intelligence Quotient) specifically indicates a score on a cognitive ability test relative to the average population in a given country, calculated as the number of standard deviations you fall away from the median test taker.

 Examples of commonly used IQ tests include the Wechsler Adult Intelligence Scale (WAIS) and updated versions of the Stanford-Binet Intelligence Scales, Woodcock-Johnson Tests of Cognitive Abilities, and more.